Requirements for Certification

 - Create your account/log in to your profile.

-- Create an application - Select the EMR level.
+- Create an application - Select the AEMT level.
 Verify your personal information and make any necessary changes.
 Then, follow the prompts through the application process.

 - Pay the application fee.
 The application fee is non-transferable and non-refundable.
 This fee is charged for each attempt of the cognitive examination.

-- Email your current state EMR license/certification and proof of education to firstname.lastname@example.org.
+- Email your lapsed AEMT license/certification (if applicable) and proof of education to email@example.com.
 Please include your application confirmation ID number.

 - Monitor the progress of your application from your “Certification Application Status” in case additional actions are needed.
 Once the National Registry approves your application and your status is “Ready to Test,” you can view your ATT letter and contact Pearson Vue to schedule your exam.